lowl1f3/Gerbera-Script/README.md

 . .\Functions.ps1
 ```

-* Now you can do like this (the quotation marks required)
+* Now you can do like this

 ```powershell
 Script -Functions <TAB>